Sweet shells

-Sweet shells (గవ్వలు, gavvalu) is one of the typical Indian sweets made in Andhra Pradesh, India.
-It is a mixture (dough) of plain flour/maida and water or milk.
+Sweet shells or gavvalu (గవ్వలు, gavvalu) is one of the typical Indian sweets made in Andhra Pradesh, India.
+It is a mixture (dough) of maida and water or milk.
 The prepared dough is shaped into small rounds, which are flattened and rolled (on a special tool) so as to take the shape of gavvalu (cowrie shells).
 These shells are fried in oil or ghee and soaked in sugar or jaggery syrup.